 You’ll also get to explore Ummayad Palace, a large palace complex built over the Roman structure, which is thought to have been built in 724-743 AD during the reign of Umayyad Caliph Hisham.

-If you are interested more on artifacts and archeological sites found in Jordan, you can also go into
+If you are interested more in artifacts and archeological sites found in Jordan, you can also go to

 At the foot of the Citadel is an impressive Roman Theater, yet another remnant of the Roman period in Amman.
 This theater was built in the 2nd century when the city was known as Philadelphia and seats about 6,000 people.
 Nowadays, the amphitheater is still used for concerts and other musical events.